Complexity class: Promise problems

 Promise problems make for a more natural formulation of many computational problems.
 For instance, a computational problem could be something like "given a planar graph, determine whether or not..."
-This is often stated as a decision problem, with it assumed that there is some translation schema that takes every string $s \in \{0,1\}^*$ to a planar graph.
+This is often stated as a decision problem, where it is assumed that there is some translation schema that takes every string $s \in \{0,1\}^*$ to a planar graph.
 However, it is more straightforward to define this as a promise problem in which the input is promised to be a planar graph.

 Relation to complexity classes

 Promise problems provide an alternate definition for standard complexity classes of decision problems.
 P, for instance, can be defined as a promise problem: